-The Squamish Public Library has materials for all ages to learn about Indigenous history, including the Indian Residential School experience and the ongoing Truth & Reconciliation process.
+The Squamish Public Library has materials for all ages to learn about Indigenous peoples, culture, and history, including the Indian Residential School experience and the ongoing Truth & Reconciliation process.

 Below you will find suggested resources, both from the library and elsewhere.

-Resources, history, and interviews related to the Squamish Nation and its members, customs, traditions, and history.
+Resources, history, and interviews related to the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) members, customs, traditions, and history, as well as Sḵwx̱wú7mesh Snichim (Squamish language) information and resources.

-Library materials relating to the Residential School experience in Canada, including first person accounts from survivors, books for children, and the final report of the Truth and Reconciliation Commission of Canada.
+A selection of library materials relating to the Residential School experience in Canada, including first person accounts from survivors, and the final report of the Truth and Reconciliation Commission of Canada.

 Children’s books that reflect on the residential school experience in different ways.
-These have all been identified as age-appropriate for children under 12 by reputable organizations, like FNESC and Project of Heart.
-Adapted from CBC’s reading list.
+These have all been identified as age-appropriate for children under 12.

 External Resources